 Step 4: Create NCache Discovery Service

-The NCache discovery service is a stateless reliable ASP.NET Core Web API that consults with the Service Fabric naming service and acquires the endpoints that were registered by the NCache Cluster Service.
-The information retrieved by accessing the endpoints is then provided to the clients as an HTTP response.
+The NCache Discovery Service is a stateless, reliable ASP.NET Core Web API that interacts with the Service Fabric naming service to retrieve endpoints registered by the NCache Cluster Service.
+It then returns this endpoint information to clients in the form of an HTTP response.

-The client applications can then perform operations on the NCache clustered cache by creating cache connection using the acquired IP address information.
+The client applications can then perform operations on the NCache clustered cache by creating cache connections using the acquired IP address information.
 The service manifest for NCache Discovery Service is shown below:

 1 2 3 4 5 6 7 |